Jinzzakk/HeltecWiKi/news/contest-content-template-usage-guide/contest-content-template-usage-guide.md

 ---

 ### Step 1
-Frok [Heltec Wi-Ki](https://github.com/HelTecAutomation) repository, and clone the forked project into local.
+Fork [Heltec Wi-Ki](https://github.com/HelTecAutomation) repository, and clone the forked project into local.
 Copy the `contest-content-template` file in the `news` folder, rename it into your project name, lowercase, spaces are replaced by `-`.

 Enter the folder and change the name of "contest-content-template.md" to the same as the parent directory.